mrdbourke/pytorch-deep-learning/05_pytorch_going_modular.md

 * TK - Exercise template notebook for 05
 * TK - Example solutions notebook for 05 (try the exercises before looking at this)

+1. Turn the code to get the data (from section 1.
+Get Data above) into a Python script, such as `get_data.py`.
+    * When you run the script using `python get_data.py` it should check if the data already exists and skip downloading if it does.
+    * If the data download is successful, you should be able to access the `pizza_steak_sushi` images from the `data` directory.
-1. Use [Python's `argparse` module](https://docs.python.org/3/library/argparse.html) to be able to send the `train.py` custom hyperparameter values for training procedures.
+2. Use [Python's `argparse` module](https://docs.python.org/3/library/argparse.html) to be able to send the `train.py` custom hyperparameter values for training procedures.
     * Add an argument for using a different:
         * Training/testing directory
         * Learning rate